southside-chillers/southside.chillers.online/southside/content/chapters/ovine-arbitration.md

----
-title: "Ovine Arbitration"
-date: 2018-02-06T21:32:00-04:00
+{
+    "chapter": 14,
+    "date": "2018-02-06T21:32:00-04:00",
-description: "Sad tidings, and a ruminant client."
+    "description": "Sad tidings, and a ruminant client.", "title": "Ovine Arbitration"
-chapter: 14
----
+}

 “Adventurers?
 Open up!” the voice of Frunk Thunderstruck can be heard through the door of their room.
 He knocks forcefully.
 “It’s an emergency!”

-Hanamir leaps to the doorway like an elegant-but-burly gazelle and opens it.
+[Hanamir](/characters/hanamir/) leaps to the doorway like an elegant-but-burly gazelle and opens it.

 “Mayor Frunk,” he says.
 “We just heard about Bryn.”
 His voice is solemn.